Suing After An Auto Accident Most states have specific laws that govern this process, so…

 What Are the Statute Of Limitations To File An Accident Claim In Georgia?

 Georgia law has a statute of limitations in place of two years from the date of an accident to file a car accident case or two years from the date of death in a fatal car crash.

 However, an insurance company may delay settlement negotiations in order to run out the statute of limitations, so it's important to work with an injury lawyer as soon as possible after your accident in order to prevent missing the window of opportunity to file a personal injury claim.

 Schedule a Free Case Evaluation With An Experienced Atlanta Car Accident Attorney

 Car accidents often result in severe or catastrophic injuries that require extensive medical treatment and can seriously impact your quality of life.
 At The Fitzpatrick Firm, LLC, we seek maximum recovery for our clients, whether we negotiate a fair settlement out of court or take your case in front of a jury.
-Schedule a free legal consultation with our Atlanta car accident attorney today to discuss your case and learn more about your options.
+Schedule a free legal consultation with our Atlanta car accident attorney today by calling (678) 607-5550 or filling out the form below.